snailairy/snailairy/README.md

 - 🎥 **Videos**: I post videos here.
 - 🛡️ **Privacy & FAQ**: A page with the privacy policy and answers to frequently asked questions.
 - ✉️ **Contact Us**: A contact form to send messages directly to `contact@snailairy.com`.
+- 📸 **Photo Gallary (New)**: A way to see my photos!
+I also have a patreon which can be found in the Gallary page!

 ## 💬 Contact